ragnvald/mesa/README.md

 ### Pocessing capabilities required
 This depends very a lot on the input data to be handled.
 Generally having a complex geocode with many objects will increase the calculation resource requirements.

-The compiled version is being prepared.
-Cross-platform error handling is one big issue pending.

 ## Method background
 Read more about the method and tool here: https://www.mesamethod.org/wiki/Main_Page